JeffDeCola/my-cheat-sheets/other/mining-cryptocurrency/pools/mine-RVN-windows-gpu-t-rex-cheat-sheet/README.md

 -o stratum+tcp://rvn.2miners.com:6060
 ```

-Thats it, you're mining and wasting electricity.

 ## MONITOR

-You can also monitor t-rex on your rig,
+You can also monitor `t-rex` on your rig,

 [http://10.141.141.1:4067/trex](http://10.141.141.1:4067/trex)

+Thats it, you're mining and wasting electricity.